Nissen dōsoron

 Nissen dōsoron (日鮮同祖論; lit.
 Theory on Japanese‑Korean Common Ancestry) is a theory that reinforces the idea that the Japanese people and the Korean people share a common ancestry.
 It was first introduced during the Japanese annexation of Korea in the early 20th century by Japanese historians from Tokyo Imperial University after adopting pre-existing theories conceived during the Meiji era.
-It mainly cites the Nihon Shoki, Kojiki, and Shinsen Shōjiroku to emphasize that the Japanese people descended from the Japanese deity, Amaterasu and the Korean people from Susanoo, her younger brother.
+It mainly cites the Nihon Shoki, Kojiki, and Shinsen Shōjiroku to emphasize that the Japanese people descended from the Japanese deity Amaterasu and the Korean people from Susanoo, her younger brother.

 Overview

-The precursor to the theory was first conceived by three Japanese historians Shigeno Yasutsugu, Kume Kunitake, and Hoshino Hisashi with the publication of Kōhon kokushi gan (稿本国史眼) prior to the annexation.
+The precursor to the theory was first conceived by three Japanese – historians Shigeno Yasutsugu, Kume Kunitake, and Hoshino Hisashi – with the publication of Kōhon kokushi gan (稿本国史眼) prior to the annexation.

 The book asserted that the legendary figures Susanoo, the brother of Emperor Jimmu, Inahi no Mikoto and Empress Jingū had ruled or invaded ancient Silla (Korea).
 This was due to the fact that the aforementioned individuals were related to Silla in one way or another: Susanoo first arriving in Silla (Nihon Shoki), Inahi no Mikoto being an ancestor to a king of Silla (Shinsen Shōjiroku) and Empress Jingū descending from Amenohiboko, a prince of Silla (Kojiki).
-In other instances, Hogong, a Japanese individual who helped King Hyeokgeose build Silla is used to extend the narrative.
+In other instances, Hogong, a Japanese individual who helped King Hyeokgeose build Silla, is used to extend the narrative.
 The Japanese scholars' focus on Silla was mostly due to it being the kingdom that unified the peninsula and being the foundation for future Korean kingdoms that soon followed.
-This meant that claiming Japanese origins of Silla created a basis for Japanese foothold in the formation of a unified Korea, further expanding its legitimacy of reclaiming the land.
+This meant that claiming Japanese origins of Silla created a basis for a Japanese foothold in the formation of a unified Korea, further expanding its legitimacy of reclaiming the land.
 These views of Korea's historical subjugation to Japan became widely accepted in Japanese scholarship and integral to Japan's national history, as it was presented in other books of Japan's Meiji era (1868–1912), such as Ōtori Keisuke's Chōsen kibun (朝鮮紀聞) (1885), and Hayashi Taisuke (林泰輔)'s Chōsenshi (朝鮮史) (1892) which made similar arguments.